 The ad above also illustrates another common B2C marketing tactic: the limited-time offer.
 This approach harnesses the user’s fear of missing out to convince them to make the purchase.
 However, this method rarely works in a B2B context.
 B2B organizations take their time evaluating each solution and have a specific line item for it in their yearly budget.

 On the other hand, B2B SaaS marketing campaigns run for a longer period of time.
 B2B buyers will compare your SaaS products with the competition.
 This means that your sales team needs to keep reminding decision-makers that you offer the best value among all the competing providers.

 The product event invitation email above shows how a B2B company nurtures its leads.
 OptiMonk knows that a B2B sales campaign requires more time on the part of the potential client for them to consider their options.
-As a result, their emails contain updates about the product, demonstrate the product’s capabilities, and gives them time to ask questions about the product.
+As a result, their emails contain updates about the product, demonstrate the product’s capabilities, and give them time to ask questions about the product.

 When you’re running a B2B SaaS campaign, your marketing team will need to be more persistent with its approach throughout sales cycles.
 You don’t want the client to forget all about you after you’ve made your initial presentation.

 Types of Marketing Content

 While B2C and B2B marketers use similar channels to reach potential customers, they publish different kinds of marketing content.
 You can tell between the two types of SaaS companies just by looking at their content marketing methods.